AmoghThoutu-56/AI_Projects/AI_performance_dashboard/chatbot-client/src/README.txt

 Features:

-- Takes the user input and calls the callback prop "OnSend"
+- Takes the user input and calls the callback prop "OnSend" when the Send button is clicked
 - clears input after submission
-- Listens for the "Enter" key to send messages
+- the textarea expands and shrinks dynamically to fit content
+- the textarea shrinks back to its original size after tyhe message is sent

-# FIle 'styles.css'
+# File 'styles.css'

 'styles.css' provides the core styling for the chatbot interface

 Features:

-- flexibility to different screen sizes
+- flexibility to different screen sizes using flex boxes
 - differentiates user and bot messages by right aligning user messages and left aligining bot messages
+- the message bubbles resize to fit content
+- the width of the message bubbles is limited to 80% of the viewport width
-- button hover effects
+- implemented button shrink animation when clicked
+- implemented custom scrollbar
+- limited the height of the textarea to 50% of the viewport height
+- the send button is aligned to the right of the text area
+- the send button does not change size with the textarea
+- limited the messaghe